 Einstein Lecture: Kip Thorne: Einstein's General Relativity, from 1905 to 2005

-This event was digitally recorded and is available for viewing on the Caltech Theater site.Please be sure to read the lecture admission information on our Admission Policies page.
+This event was digitally recorded and is available for viewing on YouTube.Please be sure to read the lecture admission information on our Admission Policies page.
 Note that all guaranteed-seating tickets for this lecture have already been distributed.

 The full title of this lecture is Einstein's General Relativity, from 1905 to 2005: Warped Spacetime, Black Holes, Gravitational Waves, and the Accelerating Universe.